NetPurpose/tech-tests/frontend/README.md

 ### API

 Check out the swagger at [http://localhost/docs](http://localhost/docs).
+(See "How to get it running" below first)

 The API consists of three main endpoints: `/login`, `/users`, and `/holdings`: